 San Diego Miramar College, in keeping with this vision, supports and emphasizes the following guiding values:

-Access to learning and support services, for all students to successfully achieve their educational and career goals
+· Access to learning and support services, for all students to successfully achieve their educational and career goals

-A culture that embraces and promotes equity, inclusion, civility, responsibility and,sustainability, from a global perspective
+· A culture that embraces and promotes equity, inclusion, civility, responsibility and,sustainability, from a global perspective

-Diversity, equity, inclusion, and success of our students, classified professionals, faculty, administrators, and programs that reflect our community
+· Diversity, equity, inclusion, and success of our students, classified professionals, faculty, administrators, and programs that reflect our community

-Creativity, innovation, flexibility, and excellence in teaching, learning, and services
+· Creativity, innovation, flexibility, and excellence in teaching, learning, and services

-The ability to recognize and respond to opportunities and challenges emerging from a complex and dynamic world
+· The ability to recognize and respond to opportunities and challenges emerging from a complex and dynamic world

-Strategic resource and partnership development to support curriculum and program innovation
+· Strategic resource and partnership development to support curriculum and program innovation

-Collaboration and partnerships
+· Collaboration and partnerships

-Effective participation in governance with respect and professionalism, through intentional, purposeful, and effective communication embraced by the college community
+· Effective participation in governance with respect and professionalism, through intentional, purposeful, and effective communication embraced by the college community

-Transformative processes that include a culture of evidence, data-driven decision making, collaborative inquiry, and action for promoting student success
+· Transformative processes that include a culture of evidence, data-driven decision making, collaborative inquiry, and action for promoting student success

 Purpose of Governance Structure

 San Diego Miramar College strives to enhance student success, improve the student experience, and ensure equitable access and outcomes for all students.
 Effective participatory governance will support these outcomes and will create a trustworthy recommendation-making process.
-This handbook is designed to clarify the role of faculty, classified professionals, students, and supervisors/administrators in participatory governance at San Diego Miramar College.
+This handbook is designed to clarify the role of faculty, classified professionals (including supervisors), students, , and administrators in participatory governance at San Diego Miramar College.
 It provides guidance on the roles and responsibilities of all members of the college community, whether one is serving on a governance body or not.
 It also describes the recommendation and decision-making process, and how members of college constituency groups and governance bodies participate in that process.

 The governance structure at San Diego Miramar College is designed to:

-Implement the mission of the College through compliance with AB 1725 (1988)AB 1725 (1988).
+1. Implement the mission of the College through compliance with AB 1725 (1988).

-Provide the opportunity for input from all college constituencies.
+2. Provide the opportunity for input from all college constituencies.